 After the second day of her being back at the hospital, I get a call from Grace:

 She was upbeat and perky, like she was just calling me from a friend’s house.
 She was fishing for information.
 Grace never asked how I am.
 Or how anyone is.
 I discovered later that she had told someone at the hospital about her experience at the home for those few days and this person was required to report.
 I was confident the version presented was less than whole, and Grace was trying to determine if anything had happened yet by making a phone call to me.

 And here’s what eventually happened:

-At our next therapy session which will be our first time to tell our therapist, in detail, what happened, we find out that CPS has already called the therapist and spoken to her.
+At our next therapy session which was our first time to tell our therapist, in detail, what happened, we find out that CPS had already called the therapist and spoken to her.
 They weren’t concerned about the removing of the bathroom door, the washing out of her mouth with soap, but they were concerned about the jello demonstration.
 The therapist asks us specifically about it.

 I don’t recall what all the therapist said; I do know that in no uncertain terms she was very clear with him that this was wrong.
 I believe to this day he probably still stands by his demonstration, because he really can’t take another position.